crclark/graph-anns/README.md

 ### No stored distances
 Honestly don't know if we use them for anything important.

+Result: massive performance decrease.
+The biggest use is insert_edge_if_closer, which we call on all nodes we visited during the search when inserting a new node.
+We used binary search with the distance callback instead of stored distances, but `log(out_degree)*num_visited` extra distance computations ends up being a very large number.

+See the `no-stored-distances` branch.

 ### Try jemalloc

 Even heaptrack doesn't show all of the memory usage I am expecting to see based on RES.
 Could malloc overhead be the culprit?
 Let's try a different allocator.